0xarshia/smart-contract-memory/README.md

 > note: x comes from the array index of where to start writing/reading the data.

-what happens when your contract is written in memory
+# what happens when your contract is written in memory

- your should pay for the number of bytes written!
+ you should pay for the number of bytes written!

 > note: if you are writing to a new part of memory that hasn't been written before it takes more cost, for using the first time of this area of memory.

-Free Memory Pointer
+# Free Memory Pointer

 free memory pinter shows us where the area of memory is free. (where free memory starts)

 > note: free memory pointer protects contract to not overwriting on the area that is held by another variable.

-what happens when the variable is written
+# what happens when the variable is written

 in the first step variable reference, the free memory pointer Select the where data should be stored.